 Ah, Christmas.
 Gluten-free Christmas.
 It got me thinking about curated content.
 No kidding.

 Have you ever heard the term “curated content”?
 It’s a fancy-pants digital marketing phrase that basically means that you’ve cruised the internet and created a “best of” list.
 For example, just recently my blog made it onto Feedspot’s Best 100 Gluten Free Blogs on the Web.
 So that was more than a little bit exciting.
 An early gluten-free Christmas present, if you like.

 Curated content is great because someone’s done all of the leg work for you.
 You don’t have trawl the internet for hours looking for that needle in a haystack, unless you like that kind of thing, of course.

 In honour of Christmas, I’ve decided to curate my own content.
 That’s right.
-This post is a round-up of my best Christmas recipes.
+This post is a round-up of GFL’s best gluten-free Christmas recipes.
 Because I’m crazy busy at the moment and barely have time to cook my family a meal, let alone develop a new gluten-free Christmas recipe.